Colin Calder: President of Rosario Central

 Before 1889, Calder, together with his secretary Chamberlain, asked the railway company to provide land for teams to play football.
-This was achieved, and on the historic day of 24 December 1889 he was elected as the first president of the new Rosario Central football club.
+This was achieved, and on the historic day of 24 December 1889 he was elected as the first president of the recently formed "Central Argentine Railway Athletic Club" (then "Rosario Central").
 He made a fiery speech in favor of football, and to the detriment of cricket, the other sport the British had brought to Argentina.
 He continued to serve as president until 1900.
 His eleven years in office makes him the club's third longest-serving president, after Víctor Vesco and Federico Flynn.

 Private life

 In 1890, Calder married Mary Green, who was also from Scotland, born in Addiewell, and a sister of Michael and Daniel Green.
 They had five children: Lily Jane, Charlotte, Margaret, Elizabeth, and John Colin Alexander.

 Calder died in 1907, at the age of 46.
 His remains are in the Nonconformist Cemetery at Rosario.